 - Run locally defined functions on remote clusters.
 Plus, if you have a Runhouse account (free!), save and reuse these functions across local and remote environments without needing to redefine them.

 To see how Runhouse achieves this, let’s jump into some sample code from the Hugging Face Keras DreamBooth event, and see how in just a few extra lines of local code, Runhouse lets you consistently and automatically set up and deploy code to your remote compute environment.
-The full example notebook can be found here.
+The full example notebook can be found on my Github.

 Runhouse Installation and Setup